 Developers note that mixing uses in a project complicates the design, limits financing options, and requires intricately choreographed timing, making such projects much more challenging.
 Yet mixed-use developments add a vitality to cities that is hard to match with single-use buildings.
-A panel at the ULI Carolinas Meeting in Charlotte featured five developers describing some of the most dynamic mixed-use developments in the region, as well as the complexities, quirks, and outstanding characteristics of their projects.
+A panel at the ULI Carolinas Meeting in Charlotte, North Carolina, featured five developers describing some of the most dynamic mixed-use developments in the region, as well as the complexities, quirks, and outstanding characteristics of their projects.

 The discussion, led by moderator Bogue Wallin, owner of Blue Wall Real Estate, included T.J.
 Barringer, managing director for development for Kane Realty; Johno Harris, president of Lincoln Harris; Phil Hughes, president of Hughes Investment; Ben Liebtrau, senior director for development for Greystar; and Michael Tubridy, regional director of the Carolinas for Crescent Communities.

 Crescent Stonewall Station, Charlotte, North Carolina

 The redesign of the entrance ramps to Interstate 277, which encircles downtown Charlotte, created tracts of vacant land in Center City.
 The result is a building boom along downtown’s Stonewall Street.